Pattern Matching Operators

 4. A preamble escape character disables the special meaning of any of these metacharacters.
 The rules for using escape characters are the same as those for LIKE.

-The substring function with three parameters, substring(string from pattern for escape), provides extraction of a substring that matches an SQL regular expression pattern.
+The substring(string from pattern for escape) function can be used to intercept a substring that matches an SQL regular expression.

 SELECT 'abc' SIMILAR TO 'abc' AS RESULT;